 “Don’t be afraid to experiment,” says Jen.
 “Try all different types of eye graphics, and mix and match from different themes.”
 Zombie eye on a Vampire: heckyeah!
 And color outside the lines.
 Your iris – especially black ones or unnaturally light ones – look great filling the entire space between the lids.

 Great tips like this can be found throughout all our Halloween photo effects – just look for the light bulb icon.
-Here are step by step instructions for perfectly placing iris overlays like Evil Eye, Hag Eye, Demonic Eye, and Corpse Eye.
+Here are step by step instructions for perfectly placing iris graphics like Evil Eye, Hag Eye, Demonic Eye, and Corpse Eye.

 Step 1: Zoom in on the eyes in your photo.
 After placing Evil Eye, use the resize handles to match the iris size in the photo.
-Right-click and “Duplicate” to make a matching second eye for your soul-piercing glare.
+Right-click and Duplicate to make a matching second eye for your soul-piercing glare.
 Tip: Your Evil Eyes may need to be rotated a bit, especially if the pupil is a vertical cat-like one.